adrien-bon/bevy_ecs_tiled/README.md

 [![Crates.io](https://img.shields.io/crates/d/bevy_ecs_tiled)](https://crates.io/crates/bevy_ecs_tiled)
 [![Following released Bevy versions](https://img.shields.io/badge/Bevy%20tracking-released%20version-lightblue)](https://bevyengine.org/learn/quick-start/plugin-development/#main-branch-tracking)

-[`bevy_ecs_tiled`](https://github.com/adrien-bon/bevy_ecs_tiled) is a [Bevy](https://bevyengine.org/) plugin for working with 2D tilemaps created with the [Tiled](https://www.mapeditor.org/) map editor.
+[`bevy_ecs_tiled`](https://github.com/adrien-bon/bevy_ecs_tiled) is a [Bevy](https://bevyengine.org/) plugin for working with 2D tilemaps created with the [Tiled map editor](https://www.mapeditor.org/).

-It relies upon:

-- the official [Tiled Rust bindings](https://github.com/mapeditor/rs-tiled) to load Tiled map files
-- the [`bevy_ecs_tilemap` crate](https://github.com/StarArawn/bevy_ecs_tilemap) to perform rendering
+It relies upon the official [Tiled Rust bindings](https://github.com/mapeditor/rs-tiled) to parse and load Tiled map files and the [`bevy_ecs_tilemap` crate](https://github.com/StarArawn/bevy_ecs_tilemap) to perform rendering.

-Each tile or object is represented by a Bevy entity:

-- layers are children of the tilemap entity
-- tiles and objects are children of layers

-`Visibility` and `Transform` are inherited: map -> layer -> tile / object
+It aims to provide a simple and ergonomic workflow by using Tiled as an editor when working on a Bevy 2D games.

 ![screenshot](./res/screenshot.gif)

 ## Features

-- Orthogonal, isometric and hexagonal maps
-- Finite and infinite maps
-- Embedded and separate tileset
-- Easily spawn / despawn maps
-- Animated tiles
-- Rapier and Avian colliders added from tilesets and object layers (`rapier` or `avian` feature flag)
-- Tiled custom properties mapped to Bevy components (`user_properties` feature flag)
+- Support for several kind of maps: orthogonal, isometric or hexagonal maps, finite or infinite layers, with external or embedded tilesets, using atlases or several images.
+- Support various Tiled features: animated tiles, images layers, tile objects or [Tiled world](https://doc.mapeditor.org/en/stable/manual/worlds/) when a single map is not enough.
+- Each Tiled item, such as layer, tile or object, is represented by a Bevy entity and everything is organized under a Bevy hierarchy: layers are children of the Tiled map entity, tiles and objects are children of these layers. `Visibility` and `Transform` are automatically propagated down the hierarchy.
+- Easily control how to spawn and despawn maps.
+Use Bevy events and observers to customize how your scene is spawned or notify you when the map is actually loaded and ready to use.
+- Build your map in Tiled and let the plugin take care of the rest:
+  - Automatically spawn [Rapier](https://rapier.rs/) or [Avian](https://github.com/Jondolf/avian) physics colliders on tiles or objects.
+  - Use [Tiled custom properties](https://doc.mapeditor.org/en/stable/manual/custom-properties/) to automatically insert your own components on objects, tiles or layers.
+- Hot-reloading: work on your map in Tiled and see it update in Bevy without having to re-compile / restart your game.

 ## Documentation